lumliolum/lumliolum.github.io/_posts/2024-2-13-rcnn-and-fast-rcnn.md

 ![fast-rcnn-arch.png](/images/2-stage-object-detection/fast-rcnn-arch.png)

 Points to observe

 - Each proposal is projected to feature map and then a fixed size map is extracted using ROI pool layer
-- As mentioned in the diagram, for each ROI, the output if ROIPool is passed to 2 MLP heads and then followed by classification and regression head
+- As mentioned in the diagram, for each ROI, the output of ROIPool is passed to 2 MLP heads and then followed by classification and regression head
 - One can calulate the regression and classification loss for each ROI at the time of training.
-- If ROI Pooling is differentiable, then doing backpropogation will update all the layers at once.
+- If ROI Pooling is differentiable with respect to feature map, then doing backpropogation will update all the layers at once.

 Let's discuss each step in more detail.